sparkbox/standard/software/1password/README.md

 1. Get invited to the Sparkvault Dropbox folder by anyone on the Sparkbox team.
 2. Double click `Sparkvault.opvault` to begin adding the vault to your 1Password.
 (You should be brought into 1Password and presented the _Create New Vault_ dialog with _Sparkvault_ prefilled.)
-3. Double click the lock icon, choose _Other_ and find the `use_this_logo_when_opening_keychain.png` image found in the `Sparkvault` folder.
-Click Done
-4. Enter the vault password (You really thought we'd include it in the readme?)
+3. Enter the vault password (You really thought we'd include it in the readme?)

 > With great power comes great responsibility
 > ~ Uncle Ben